Azure-Samples/IoTDemos/IoTDemoInPrivateNetwork/README.md

 <img src="images/VMOverview.jpg" width="800"/><p>

+Disable public IP address access and configure the network interfaces:

 <img src="images/VMIPConfig1.jpg" width="800"/><p>
 <img src="images/VMIPconfigurations.jpg" width="800"/><p>
 <img src="images/VMNetworking.jpg" width="800"/><p>

-To verify that data arriving at the Event Hub is visible within the virtual machine, you can use Visual Studio code with the Event Hub explorer tool installed.
+To verify that data arriving at the Event Hub is visible within the virtual machine, you can use Visual Studio code with the [Azure Event Hub Explorer](https://marketplace.visualstudio.com/items?itemName=Summer.azure-event-hub-explorer) installed.
 After launching Visual Studio code and selecting the Event Hub above, right click and select Start Monitoring.
 You should see the data that was sent by the on-premises gateway to the Azure IoT Hub and forwarded on to the Event Hub:

 <img src="images/EventHubTelemetryReceived.jpg" width="800"/><p>

-This should be the same as the data coming out of the local gateway, shown in the Local Gateway Configuration section above.
+This should be the same as the data coming out of the local gateway, shown in the [local gateway configuration](#DeviceTelemetry) section above.

 ## <span style="color:#0080FF">Deploying DNS servers</span>
 ```